 There are ladies around selling the little biscuit cookie things that you can feed the deer for just 150 Yen.
 This is a solid investment as they can go pretty quick.
 We both ended up buying two because we had to use some to get the deer away from us.
 But didn’t we want the deer by us?
 Well, sort of.
 Sometimes.

 The deer here are of all ages and the big ones can be a little (a lot) intimidating.
 These are the more aggressive ones that will pull on your sweater, tug on your purse, or bite you on the butt.
 I’m not even kidding.
 I saw that happen.

 Once you feed one on the main walkway you become Snow White and have a following of at least four more.
 The only way to get them to leave you alone was to throw some biscuits on the ground to distract them.
 Sometimes they would still chase us as we ran away.
 That was when we vowed to only feed the small deer.
 They were far less intimidating and much more adorable.

 The park is actually pretty huge and we could have spent all day there I’m sure, but we just had the afternoon on the sprawling grounds.
-There were countless temples to explore when you wanted a break from feeding deer, but those will come later.
+There were quite a few temples to explore when you wanted a break from feeding deer, but those will come later.
 This is for the deer.

 Well, five minutes later he was still walking with us.
 We kept giving him biscuits to see how long he would follow.
-We stopped and eventually he realized that was the end and it was time to say our goodbyes.
-It was the end of a short friendship, he was off to find new biscuits.
+We stopped and eventually, he realized that was the end and it was time to say our goodbyes.
+It was the end of a short friendship and he was off to find new biscuits and better friends.